-The mountain peaks of Whistler, British Columbia, are already snow-covered, and the resort is scheduled to open on Thanksgiving Day this year.
-Whistler Blackcomb, the biggest ski area in North America, is so expansive that even when there’s no snow in the lower elevations, gondolas will get you to mid-mountain from where you can access endless acres of incredible skiing in the upper portion of the Whistler and Blackcomb Mountains.
+The US is finally opening its land borders, so it’s time to make your Canadian ski plans.
+The mountain peaks of Whistler, British Columbia, are already snow-covered, and the resort is scheduled to open on US Thanksgiving Day this year.
+Whistler Blackcomb is the biggest ski area in North America, with a superb ski school for newbies, plenty of groomed runs for intermediates, and elite level off-piste terrain as well.
 Down in Whistler Village, the dining and drinking scene is so good that people actually day-trip up from Vancouver for it.
-Plus, round-trip airfare from most US cities is still under $500.

-Canadians had their Thanksgiving in early October, so you won’t find Turkey Day menus in the restaurants.
-If you stay in a condo or rental with a kitchen, though, IGA or Nesters supermarkets will have all the ingredients you need to make an autumn feast at home.
+Canadians had their Thanksgiving in early October, so you won’t find Turkey Day menus in the restaurants — but, IGA or Nesters supermarkets will have what you need to make an autumn feast at your rental.
 Or you can skip it and enjoy fondue at Basalt Wine and Salumeria or a steak a la Fiorentina at Il Caminetto.
 By day, non-skiers ice skate, work out, play squash, or swim at the Meadow Park Sports Centre; cycle through miles of valley trails; or contemplate art at the Audain Art Museum and a handful of galleries.
-Shoppers will also enjoy perusing the Whistler Village shops without the crush of Black Friday bargain hunters they’d face south of the border — but oftentimes with some of the same deals.
+You can also take the family to try their hand at Forged Axe Throwing.

 To see more sea life up close, drive six miles north across the Monterey Peninsula to the Monterey Bay Aquarium, the best of its kind in North America.
-You could also opt to drive around the peninsula on the famed 17 Mile Drive, a stunning trip past the Pebble Beach Golf Course, windswept beaches, stately homes, and the area’s graceful Monterey pines.
+Older relatives will appreciate the famed 17 Mile Drive, a stunning trip past the Pebble Beach Golf Course, windswept beaches, stately homes, and the area’s graceful Monterey pines.
 Keep driving north and in under an hour you’re in Santa Cruz, home to some of the best surfing in the US and the Santa Cruz Beach Boardwalk.
-Drive south and in the same amount of time you’ll reach the imposing cliffs of Big Sur where Highway 1 is finally open after a 14-month closure.
-You can hike in Big Sur or in the coastal hills behind Carmel.
+Drive south and in the same amount of time you’ll reach the imposing cliffs of Big Sur, where where the spectacular Pfeiffer Falls Trail reopened this summer after a 13-year closure.
 Alternatively, drive over those coastal hills and in twenty minutes you’ll be in warm and dry Carmel Valley — where you can sample award-winning Chardonnays and Pinot Noirs at some of the area’s dozen-plus wineries.

-Late November is the start of Costa Rica’s dry season, and it’s also when restaurants and shops in Nosara reopen after a quiet spell.
-Nosara is on the Guanacaste Peninsula, one of the drier regions in Costa Rica, so even if the rains are continuing elsewhere in the country, sunshine is a good bet here.
-This town, pressed between lush mountains and a four-mile-long beach, is a perfect base for surf lessons, horse riding, zip-lining, fishing, and just enjoying the wildlife around town –- from the howler monkeys in the trees to the purple crabs crossing the path to the beach.
+Late November is the start of Costa Rica’s dry season, and Nosara is on the Guanacaste Peninsula, one of the drier regions in Costa Rica — making a sunny Thanksgiving a good bet.
+This town, pressed between lush mountains and a four-mile-long beach, is a perfect base for surf lessons, horse riding, zip-lining (a Costa Rican invention), fishing, and just enjoying the wildlife around town –- from the howler monkeys in the trees to the purple crabs crossing the path to the beach.

 If you’re into live music, there aren’t many better ways to spend your Thanksgiving break than a few days in Austin.
 The town has more live music venues than pretty much anywhere else in North America.
 Plus, November is one a great time to visit.
 The summer heat is gone, yet high temperatures can still reach 70 degrees.